Bukola-Testimony/Setting-up-Apache-and-PHP-on-AWS-with-Ansible-Using-Ubuntu-22.04-AMI/README.md

 <br>

 ## Process
-- Create ssh key pair on control node (In this case I used virtual Ubuntu 20.04 with vagrant).
+- Install ansible on the control node(In this case I used an Ubuntu 20.04 VM created with vagrant).
+- Create ssh key pairs.
 - Import the public key to AWS.
 - Creat an EC2 instance using Ubuntu 22.04 (target machine)
-- Then I connected with the target machine through ssh then exit.
+- Connect with the target machine through ssh then exit.
 - Edit the /etc/ansible/hosts file adding the IP address of the target machine.
 - After all was done, I pinged the ansible inventory to be sure all configurations are set properly
 - Create a directory for the ansible.